canxkoz/CVAD/README.md

 # CVAD
-Solutions to the Assignments of the Computer Vision for Autonomous Driving Course.
+Solutions to the assignments of the Computer Vision for Autonomous Driving Course.
 The aim of this repository is to introduce Computer Vision for Autonomous Driving to curious students.

 **Week**  | **Topic** | **Solution Link** | **Video**
 ---|:---:|:---:|:---:|